Senior Safety: With Stay-at-Home Orders Eased, How Do You Keep Loved Ones Safe?

 Next, broach the subject with the senior’s physician for a professional opinion and for assistance with weighing potential risk factors against the benefits of increased socialization and engagement in the community.
 You may also want to consult with other family members and carefully consider their input as well before making the ultimate decision on how to proceed.

-Whether you and your loved one are comfortable with the decision to go out and about, or choose to continue staying at home, you can count on CareWorks Health Services to help with accompanied transportation, companionship, running errands including grocery shopping, and a variety of other types of assistance, always in compliance with appropriate safety protocols.
-To learn more about partnering with a professional in home caregiver in Orange County or to schedule a free in-home consultation, email or call us at (949) 859-4700.
-For a full list of the communities we serve, please visit our Service Area page.
+Whether you and your loved one are comfortable with the decision to go out and about, or choose to continue staying at home, you can count on CareWorks Health Services to help with accompanied transportation, companionship, running errands including grocery shopping, and a variety of other services.
+To learn more about our award-winning in home care in Huntington Beach and the surrounding communities, or to schedule a free in-home consultation, email or call us at (949) 859-4700.